1katoda/moodle-profilefield_limitrequired/README.md

   - the profile field will display as required for users that are enroled in courses that reside under the categories, specified by course category IDs

 If the profile field `required` flag is set, the limiting parameters are combined using `OR` logic, otherwise `AND`.
-If the user IDs are specified, they take precedence over logic combinations.
+If user IDs are specified, they take precedence over logic combinations.